null Skip to main content

 What Are Wrist Straps and How Do They Help?

-To provide more grip support, sturdy, flexible bands called wrist straps wrap around your wrists and the barbell.
+To provide more grip support, sturdy, flexible bands called straps wrap around your wrists and the barbell.
 Pull-ups, deadlifts, and rows when grip strength is a limiting factor are very beneficial.
 By anchoring the bar in your hands, using wrist bands enables you to raise greater weight without worrying about losing your grasp.

 Still, why especially do you want wrist straps?
 As you push your limits in the gym, your grip could wear out before the muscles you are targeting.
 Early weariness from this can prevent you from attaining your best lifting capacity.
 Wearing wrist bands helps you to free some of the tension on your hands so that you can focus on raising larger weights and more precisely targeting certain muscle areas.